peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Exceptions:</b>

+ * System.InvalidOperationException:
+This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

  * System.OverflowException:
-This object's value is outside the range of a 32-bit unsigned integer.
+This object's value, if converted to an integer by discarding its fractional part, is outside the range of a 32-bit unsigned integer.

 <a id="AsUInt64"></a>
 ### AsUInt64

     public ulong AsUInt64();

+<b>Deprecated.</b> Instead, use the following: (cbor.AsNumber().ToUInt64Checked()), or .ToObject&lt;ulong&gt;().

 <b>This API is not CLS-compliant.</b>